Thogan24/procedural-generation-showcase/README.md

 # Procedural Generation Showcase

-This projecct uses procedural generation and algorithms to create trees and other objects
+This project uses procedural generation and algorithms to create trees and other objects

 Made in Unity